mxgrey/su_traffic_participant/README.md

-  subgraph "Traffic Particpant Controller" Subscriber(subscriber topic for all detections) Subscriber -- filter for wheelchair and cones detections only --> database Create(create traffic participant if detectionId is new) Update(update existing traffic participant) Delete(delete existing traffic participant if ?)
+  subgraph "Traffic Particpant Controller" Subscriber(subscriber topic for all detections) Subscriber -- filter for wheelchair and cones detections only --> Detection((Detection Object)) Detection --> Create(create traffic participant if detectionId is new) Detection --> Update(update existing traffic participant) Detection --> Delete(delete existing traffic participant if ?)

 end
 ```